Biden Commutes Nearly 2,500 Nonviolent Drug Sentences

 Key Takeaway

-In one of his final acts, President Biden granted clemency to nearly 2,500 people imprisoned for nonviolent drug convictions.
-Advocates welcomed the action but criticized the administration for leaving an estimated 1,500 people still incarcerated over federal cannabis offenses.
+In one of his final acts before leaving office, President Biden granted clemency to nearly 2,500 people imprisoned for nonviolent drug convictions.
+The commutations reduced sentences for individuals convicted of crimes that would receive lighter penalties under current federal law, including many cannabis offenses.
+Advocates welcomed the action but criticized the administration for leaving an estimated 1,500 people still incarcerated on federal cannabis charges despite years of reform promises.
+The clemency came without any structural policy change to federal cannabis prohibition.
+For the cannabis industry, the action reinforced the disconnect between executive sympathy for cannabis reform and the slow pace of actual legal change.

 What This Means for Cannabis Businesses